 When you hover over Reports, you’ll notice that Clockify has three basic types of reports: The Summary report, the Detailed reports, and the Weekly report.
 In Saved Reports, you can view the reports you have saved.

-The first one we’ll go through is Summary report.
-The first thing you’ll notice in Summary report is this chart right here.
+The first one we’ll go through is the Summary report.
+The first thing you’ll notice in the Summary report is this chart right here.

 Clockify calculates how much money you’ve earned by multiplying tracked time with your hourly rates.